-The honeycomb comes soaked in pure honey and together the taste experience is sweet, sticky and slightly waxy.
+The Honeycomb comes soaked in RAW Honey and together the taste experience is sweet, sticky and slightly waxy.

-Eating honeycomb means that you are also eating small amounts of other bee products.
+Eating Honeycomb is the rawest form, means that you are also eating small amounts of other bee products.
 These include beeswax, propolis, bee pollen, and royal jelly.
 These are rich in nutrients as well, adding to the nutritional content of the honeycomb.

 Honey bees secrete beeswax to build their honeycomb, and it contains natural oils made from long-chain fatty acids.

 Honey bees use propolis to help seal the holes in their hives, and it is perfect for work because it is so sticky.
 Propolis is produced by bees as a result of mixing beeswax, their saliva, which they collect from evergreen trees.

 Propolis is rich in polyphenol antioxidants that our body uses to prevent cell damage and disease.